Killeen Medical Home

 To which clinic will I be assigned?

 Patients who don’t have chronic medical conditions and who require less frequent and more same-day acute appointments for minor illness or injury will be assigned to the Harker Heights Medical Home, while those higher acuity patients with chronic medical conditions requiring more frequent appointments will be assigned to the Killeen Medical Home.
+Both clinics are less than 10 minutes away from each other, a little over 3 miles.

 Will I be moved?

-If based on your utilization of services you are not in the correct clinic, you will be moved to the appropriate clinic that can provide you the highest quality of care.
+If based on your utilization of services you are not in the correct clinic, you will be moved to the appropriate clinic that can provide you the highest quality care.

 How will I know to which clinic I am assigned?